 Members heard that of the 9 recommendations, 4 had been completed by the time of the follow-up audit and a further 2 had been completed since then.
-It was explained, and the Committee understood why 1 recommendation was not now being implemented and two actions remained in progress and were near completion.
+It was explained, and the Committee asked for and received reassurance about 1 recommendation that was not now being implemented.
+It was noted that two actions remained in progress and were near completion.

-In response to a question it was confirmed that the Council held a comprehensive list of all its assets, which included there condition and location, and this was helpful in enabling the Council to focus resources on frontline services and delivering the County Plan.
+In response to a question it was confirmed that the Council held a comprehensive list of all its assets, which included the condition and location of each, and this was helpful in enabling the Council to focus resources on frontline services and delivering the County Plan.